adriaanbd/swtesting/README.md

 ## A famous real-life example: The Mars Climate Orbiter

 The Mars Climate Orbiter, a 745lb robotic space probe, was launched by *NASA* on December 11, 1998 to study the Martian climate, atmosphere and surface, and act as a communications relay.
 However, on September 23, 1999 communication with the spacecraft was lost as the spacecraft went into orbital insertion, due to *ground-based computer software* which produced *output* in non-SI units (U.S. standard) of pound-force seconds instead of SI units (International standard) of newton seconds, as specified in the contract between *NASA* and *Lockheed Martin*.
 Sadly, the spacecraft encountered Mars on a trajectory that brought it too close to the planet, causing it to pass through the upper atmosphere and disintegrate.

+What happened was that NASA's software expected units in metric (meters per second), but Lockheed Martin's software was programmed in english units (feet per second).
+And although the underlying code was actually correct, the miscommunication caused a caused the Mars Climate Orbiter to drift and crash into the Mars atmosphere.

+So, where was the bug?
+Was it in the SUT, acceptability test, specification and/or OS, compiler, libraries and hardware?